-This is the twelfth annual report from Glasgow MAPPA (Multi Agency Public Protection Arrangements).
-MAPPA is very well established within Glasgow, targeting the risk management towards registered sexual offenders, restricted patients, and individuals who pose a risk of serious harm to the community.
+This is the thirteenth annual report from Glasgow MAPPA (Multi Agency Public managing the risk posed by the registered sex offenders, restricted patients, and other risk of serious harm offenders.

-MAPPA arrangements within Glasgow continue to be reviewed nationally, Scottish government and Chairs of the Strategic Oversight Group (SOG), meet quarterly to develop and evaluate strategic plans, discuss practice issues, and ensure the arrangements for MAPPA are as robust as they can be.

-Locally within Glasgow the SOG ensure the following: that MAPPA is performing to the agreed standards; that Duty to Cooperate and Responsible Authorities are working together to effectively reduce the risk that individuals subject to MAPPA pose to the community; that strategic planning is improving performance.
+Protection Arrangements).
+Within Glasgow MAPPA is well established in government and Chairs of the Strategic Oversight Group (SOG) meet quarterly to develop and evaluate strategic plans, discuss practice issues, and ensure the arrangements for MAPPA are as robust as they can be.
+Within Glasgow the SOG ensure the following: that MAPPA is performing to the agreed standards; that reduce the risk that individuals subject to MAPPA pose to the community; and that strategic planning is improving performance.